Modern Slavery and Human Trafficking Statement

 This statement is made by John Laing Group plc (“John Laing”) pursuant to Section 54 of the Modern Slavery Act 2015 and applies to all of John Laing’s subsidiaries whether incorporated within or outside the UK.

-This is the first statement that John Laing has produced under the Modern Slavery Act 2015.
+This is the second statement that John Laing has produced under the Modern Slavery Act 2015.
 We will report each year on a number of matters such as policy, training, due diligence processes and the effectiveness of measures taken to combat slavery and trafficking, to drive transparency and promote ethical principles and practices related to the prevention of the exploitation and abuse associated with modern slavery and human trafficking.